RenataDellamatriz/to-do-list-extension/README.md

 ## Tutorial

+After cloning the repository:

+-Install dependencies: 'npm install' and then 'npm run build:watch'

-After cloning the repository, open the Google Chrome browser and click on "Extensions" and then click on "Manage Extensions"
+-Open the Google Chrome browser and click on "Extensions" and then click on "Manage Extensions"

 ![img 1](https://user-images.githubusercontent.com/106563089/210091316-84722cc5-4fe5-4939-a615-e687c36e0936.png)